 Symptoms and signs include abdominal distention, nausea, vomiting, and vague discomfort.
 Pain rarely has the classic colicky pattern present in mechanical obstruction.
 There may be obstipation or passage of slight amounts of watery stool.
 Auscultation reveals a silent abdomen or minimal peristalsis.
 The abdomen is not tender unless the underlying cause is inflammatory.

 The most essential task is to distinguish ileus from intestinal obstruction.
 In both conditions, x-rays show gaseous distention of isolated segments of intestine.
 In postoperative ileus, however, gas may accumulate more in the colon than in the small bowel.
-Postoperative accumulation of gas in the small bowel often implies development of a complication (eg, obstruction, peritonitis).
+Postoperative accumulation of gas in the small bowel often implies development of a complication (eg, obstruction, peritonitis [see Peritonitis]).
 In other types of ileus, x-ray findings are similar to obstruction; differentiation can be difficult unless clinical features clearly favor one or the other.
-Water-soluble contrast studies may help differentiate.
+A contrast-enhanced CT may help differentiate between the two and suggest an underlying cause of the ileus.

 Treatment involves continuous nasogastric suction, npo status, IV fluids and electrolytes, a minimal amount of sedatives, and avoidance of opioids and anticholinergic drugs.
 Maintaining an adequate serum K level (> 4 mEq/L [> 4 mmol/L]) is especially important.
 Ileus persisting > 1 wk probably has a mechanical obstructive cause, and laparotomy should be considered.
 Sometimes colonic ileus can be relieved by colonoscopic decompression; rarely, cecostomy is required.
 Colonoscopic decompression is helpful in treating pseudo-obstruction (Ogilvie syndrome), which consists of apparent obstruction at the splenic flexure, although no cause can be found by contrast enema or colonoscopy for the failure of gas and feces to pass this point.
 Some clinicians use IV neostigmine (which requires cardiac monitoring) to treat Ogilvie syndrome.